 The methodology used to identify EHV load-related needs is consistent across both licence areas although data has been obtained from separate, network specific DFES projections.
-Our process combines existing network https://www.ofgem.gov.uk/sites/default/files/docs/2006/04/7806b---notice-pursuant-to-section-11%282%29-of-the-electricity-act-1989-schedule-2-2704 0.pdf models used for producing the Long-Term Development Statement (LTDS) submission, contracted connections and associated reinforcement data, and the demand and generation projections from the DFES.
+Our process combines existing network models used for producing the Long-Term Development Statement (LTDS) submission, contracted connections and associated reinforcement data, and the demand and generation projections from the DFES.
 This data allows us to replicate the scenarios of the DFES and our modified baseline scenario within a system model for each year of assessment.
 At EHV we have undertaken comprehensive load-flow modelling to assess the prospect of future network security 'non compliances', based on the range of input scenarios set out above.